oshanrube/Filament_sensor_simplified-OrangePi/README.md

 After configuring it is best to restart Octoprint and dry-run to check if the filament change works correctly to avoid any problems.

 **WARNING!
-Never connect the switch input to 5V as it could fry the GPIO section of your Raspberry!**
+Never connect the switch input to 5V as it could fry the GPIO section of your OrangePi!**

 #### Advice